SEMICeu/uri.semic.eu-publication/config/README.md

 ## background documentation
 - https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key
 - https://circleci.com/docs/2.0/gh-bb-integration/#best-practices-for-keys
-- Where to find in the CIRCLECI webapp the ssh key configuration for a project:
+- Where to find in the CircleCI webapp the ssh key configuration for a project:
-    - login into CIRCLECI
+    - login into CircleCI
-    - select the repository (called project in CIRCLECI webapp)
+    - select the repository (called project in CircleCI webapp)
     - go to project settings (button located on the right top)
     - select the tab ssh settings (in menu on the right)
     - additional ssh key configuration is at the bottom of the page